-It was believed there would be a market for this breed, but once the turkeys were available, they didn’t get the attention initially anticipated.
+It was believed there would be a market for this variety, but once the turkeys were available, they didn’t get the attention initially anticipated.

-As the breed was dying out, one of Dr. Smythe’s graduates remembered the breed and worked to restore it.
-This former student was named Dr. Bernie Wentworth and is responsible for refining the breed that we know today.
+As the variety was dying out, one of Dr. Smythe’s graduates remembered the Midget White Turkeys and worked to restore it.
+This former student was named Dr. Bernie Wentworth and is responsible for refining the variety that we know today.

-Midget White Turkeys are still in danger of dying out completely, and the only individuals that are working to preserve the breed are private breeders.
+Midget White Turkeys are still in danger of dying out completely, and the only individuals that are working to preserve the variety are private breeders.

 Midget White Characteristics

 Living up to their title of the smallest turkey variety around, Midget White Turkeys are certainly not as big as one might imagine when picturing a turkey.
 A full-grown Midget White hen weighs less than some full grown chickens.
 At a fully mature weight, this turkey hen weighs between 8 and 10 pounds.
 For toms, full grown weight is approximately 13 pounds.

 One thing these petite turkeys are known for is their docile and friendly dispositions.
 These birds will even walk right up to you rather boldly and unafraid.
 Midget White hens also make fantastic mothers and are good at nurturing their young.